shenqtao/seal_SGX/csmod/README.md

 ### A simple scheduling method
 - The server maintains a task queue with priorities
-- The client sent the current distance to the threshold after each (or several) homomorphic computation(s)
+- The client sents the current distance to the threshold after each (or several) homomorphic computation(s)
 - The server decides which client can send the ciphertext for bootstrapping

+### Future work
+- Support more HME schemes, at least one GPU-based HME scheme implementation